The Fellow Slack integration helps you manage meeting agendas, action items, and meeting minutes without leaving Slack.

 If your team has a meeting agenda template that they use for every meeting, you’ll be able to see it in Slack and add talking points to the agenda – without leaving the chat interface.

-2 Review the agenda 15 minutes before the meeting
+2 Review the agenda of a one-on-one 15 minutes before the meeting

-Whether you’re attending a group discussion or a one-on-one meeting, it’s a great habit to review the agenda a couple of minutes before the meeting, in case you need to prepare notes or questions about other people’s talking points.
+When you’re attending a one-on-one meeting, it’s a great habit to review the agenda a couple of minutes before the meeting, in case you need to prepare notes or questions about other people’s talking points.

 The good news?
-Fellow sends you a reminder to review the agenda 15 minutes before each meeting:
+Fellow sends you a reminder to review the agenda 15 minutes before each one-on-one meeting.
+(This is also a great reminder to add content):

-Reviewing your teammate’s talking points will help you come prepared with follow-up questions and insightful notes to lead a productive discussion.
+Reviewing your manager’s or direct report’s talking points will help you come prepared with follow-up questions and insightful notes to lead a productive discussion.

 You can adjust your notification settings to get reminded about specific meetings (instead of every event in your calendar).